Fully quantum fluctuation theorems

 \subsection{Detailed balance}

 One way of obtaining fluctuation relations in the classical case is via stochastic dynamics that satisfies detailed balance \cite{ReviewJarzynski,CrooksTheorem,Crooks98}.
-The reader may have noted that we in our derivations never refer to detailed balance.
-The reason is that energy conservation and time reversal symmetry in some sense supersedes it, which we give a brief demonstration of here.
+Apart from Section \ref{SecMainMarkovian} and Appendix \ref{SecModelForThrmls} we have not referred much to detailed balance in our discussions, or used it in the derivations.
+The reason is that energy conservation and time reversal symmetry in some sense supersedes detailed balance, which we here demonstrate briefly.